-• Keeping clear detailed up to date written records of concerns about children and young people on the secure site My Concern/CPOM; this includes a chronology.

-- Ensuring all records are kept secure and in a locked location, if any paper files are held.
-Every attempt is made to hold records electronically on the given system. - Ensuring records are passed on to the receiving school if a child or young person transfers. - All records are clear, factual and jargon free.
+- Keeping clear detailed up to date written records of concerns about children and young people on My Concern or CPOMS. - Ensuring all records are kept secure on the online system and any paper files are stored in a locked location. - Ensuring records are passed on to the receiving school if a child or young person transfers, in line with current Local Authority guidance. - Ensuring all records are clear, factual and jargon free.

-Disclosures or safeguarding concerns will be recorded on My Concern or CPOMS by the staff member reporting the incident to ensure a detailed, first-hand account.
-If the concern is urgent, staff members will contact the DSL/DDSL immediately to discuss their concerns in person.
-Actions, directed actions, meetings with parents, professionals, pupils, parents/carers, etc, will be robustly recorded on My Concern/CPOMs.
-Summaries and outcomes will evidence how the disclosure/concern was actioned.
+Disclosures, or safeguarding concerns, will be recorded on My Concern or CPOMS, first hand.
+If the concern or disclosure is urgent, staff members will contact the DSL/DDSL immediately to discuss their concerns in person, as well as recording on the online system.
+Actions, directed actions, meetings with parents/professionals/pupils/parents or carers, etc, will be robustly recorded on My Concern/CPOMs.
+Summaries and outcomes will evidence how the disclosure/concern was actioned and how the pupil/family was supported.